federicomaffei/CV/README.md

 * [Bookmark Manager - Week 6](https://github.com/federicomaffei/bookmark_manager) - a bookmark manager service, created with Ruby and Sinatra and deployed to Heroku.

+* [Chitter - Week 5](https://github.com/federicomaffei/chitter) - a message wall, developed as a part of a Friday challenge.

 * [BattleShips - Week 4, 5](https://github.com/federicomaffei/battleships) - a command line application to play the famous guessing game Battle Ships.

+* [Takeaway - Week 4](https://github.com/federicomaffei/takeaway) - an object-oriented takeaway service, with SMS notification when placing an order.

 * [Airport - Week 3](https://github.com/federicomaffei/airport) - a command line application to manage the plane traffic over an airport.